videojs/http-streaming/README.md

 deploying videojs-http-streaming on your own website and want to make a couple tweaks though, go for it!

-#### vhs.playlists.master
+#### vhs.playlists.main
 Type: `object`

-An object representing the parsed master playlist.
-If a media playlist is loaded directly, a master playlist with only one entry will be created.
+An object representing the parsed main playlist.
+If a media playlist is loaded directly, a main playlist with only one entry will be created.

 #### vhs.playlists.media